nojronatron/java-code-challenges/docs/readme-largestPossibleProductChallenge.md

 Problem?
 Only that Space O(n) is a little large for some scenarios, and this could be improved.

+### Using a Queue Algorithm Analysis

+Time: O(n): Although there is a nested iterator structure, only the outer iterator runs 'n' times - the inner iterator is limited to 3, regardless of the input.

+Space: O(1) :arrow_right: Regardless of input size, the maximum additional storage created is 1 Queue (max size 3 not 'n'), and 2 local variable integers.

 ## Code and Test Cases

 ### Code